amsaren/course_materials/Biocontainers_2023/Slides/Buiding_container_images.md

 - There are sections to define the environment variables, installation commands, metadata etc
 - All sections are optional and can be in any order
 - Section labels start with %
-  - Available section labels: `%setup, %files, %environment, %post, %runscript, %startscript, %test, %labels, %help`
+  - Standard sections: `%setup, %files, %environment, %post, %runscript, %startscript, %test, %labels, %help`
+  - Various `%apps*` sections for [SCIF](https://sci-f.github.io/) Apps support
-- See Singularity documentation for full descriptions.
+- See [Apptainer documentation](https://apptainer.org/docs/user/latest/definition_files.html) for full descriptions.

 # %setup